SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/filesystems/archive_access.md

-The first time you try to connect from a NERSC system (Cori, Edison, etc.) using a NERSC provided client like HSI, HTAR, or pftp you will be prompted for your NIM password which will generate a token stored in $HOME/.netrc.
+The first time you try to connect from a NERSC system (Cori, Edison, etc.) using a NERSC provided client like HSI, HTAR, or pftp you will be prompted for your NIM password + one-time password which will generate a token stored in $HOME/.netrc.
 After completing this step you will be able to connect to HPSS without typing a password:

 ```
 hsi